Dallas Sonnier

-Joseph Albert "Dallas" Sonnier IV (born March 31, 1980) is an American film producer, publisher and entrepreneur.
+Joseph Albert "Dallas" Sonnier IV (born March 31, 1980) is an American film producer, publisher, and businessman.
 He is best known as the founder of Cinestate and, from 2018 to 2020, the publisher of Fangoria magazine.
 He has producing credits on the films Bone Tomahawk (2015), Brawl in Cell Block 99 (2017), The Standoff at Sparrow Creek (2018) and Dragged Across Concrete (2019), among others.
 In 2018, he purchased the rights to Fangoria and relaunched the defunct magazine as a print-only publication; he additionally expanded the Fangoria brand to encompass a publishing and film production company.

 Beginning his career as an agent, Sonnier later gravitated towards production, initially founding the California-based Caliber Media with partner Jack Heller.
 Wanting to bring major film productions to the state of Texas, he returned there in 2016 to found the Dallas-based production company Cinestate.

 Early life and education

 Dallas Sonnier was born Joseph Albert Sonnier IV in the Highland Park neighborhood of Dallas, Texas, US.
 His parents, Becky and Dr. Joseph Sonnier moved from Shreveport, Louisiana to Dallas, Texas, shortly before he was born in 1980.
 Sonnier's nickname originated with his parents referring to him as "the Dallas baby" and the moniker stuck with him throughout his life.

 Sonnier developed an ambition to begin making movies while still in high school; to this end, he began taking continuing education classes in screenwriting at Southern Methodist University during the Summer before his senior year at Highland Park High School.
 He attended film classes at the University of Southern California while still in high school, and later as an undergrad, becoming one of five students to inaugurate the school's joint business-film program, introducing him to studio executives, entertainment attorneys, agents, and talent managers.
 During this period, he learned about aspects of the film making process beyond writing and directing.